ansible/ansible-builder/docs/definition.rst

       A dictionary with keys that allow for customization of the container ``ENTRYPOINT`` and ``CMD`` directives (and related behaviors).
 Customizing these behaviors is an advanced task, and may result in subtle, difficult-to-debug failures.
-As the provided defaults for this section control a number of intertwined behaviors, overriding any value will skip all remaining defaults in this dictionary.
+As the provided defaults for this section control several intertwined behaviors, overriding any value will skip all remaining defaults in this dictionary.
       Valid keys are: